 The audience response to midi-chlorians has been well-documented by now, but the point is that choosing exposition over mystery seemed to spoil the series for many longtime fans.
-The inner workings of the Force important weren't details kept away from a frustrated audience.
-It was as mysterious to the characters as it was to those watching the films.
-And everyone loved it-until it was over-explained.
+The inner workings of the Force weren't important details kept away from a frustrated audience.
+It was as mysterious to the characters as it was such as the Genesis story of God restarting humanity with Noah and his family's ark, or the Gun-Yu legend in Chinese mythology during which the emperor's cousin attempts to stop the flood with a magical, ever-expanding soil stolen from the Supreme Deity.
+The great flood is present in many cultures, all with different interpretations of the greater meaning behind it, and thus a different influence on culture.